nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 castore also does content-defined chunking, deduplicating below the file level.
-In Nix, that kind of work is damage control: the store duplicates so aggressively, a fresh copy of the world every time a hash changes, that sub-file dedup is what keeps the cache from exploding.
+In Nix, that kind of work is damage control: the store duplicates so aggressively, a fresh copy of the world every time a hash changes, copies even hardlink dedup can't collapse because the tattooed paths make their bytes differ, that sub-file dedup is what keeps the cache from exploding.
 Here it isn't load-bearing.
 The composition model already keeps storage cheap, because swapping a pointer copies nothing downstream.
-So castore's dedup stops being a mitigation and becomes what it should have been all along: an additive saving on top of a baseline that was already small.
+So castore's dedup stops being a mitigation.
 Good engineering, finally allowed to be a bonus instead of a patch.
+And that
-And that Snix treated a generic blob store as urgent enough to build is itself a
+Snix treated a generic blob store as urgent enough to build is itself a
 tell: the storage cost of the current model is not a theoretical objection; it's a load the system is already bending under.